SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/email-address-policies/eap-procedures.md

   - You can't delete the email address template that defines the primary SMTP email address in the policy.
 Instead, you can add or modify another template, configure it to as the primary email address, and then delete the original template.

-  - **Run this policy in this sequence with other policies** The value that you can select here depends on how many other email address policies you've manually created.
+  - **Run this policy in this sequence with other policies**: The value that you can select here depends on how many other email address policies you've manually created.
 For example, for the first email address policy that you create, the only available value is 1.
 If you create another policy, you can select 1 or 2.
 Remember, the first email address policy that identifies a recipient configures the recipient's email addresses.
 All other policies are ignored, even if the first policy is unapplied and can't configure the recipient's email addresses.

   - For details about the recipient filters that are available here, see the [Recipient filters in the EAC](eap-procedures.md#EAC_RecipientFilters) section in this topic.